 This process can be similarly followed for a Purchase Order.

 If an installment payment is unpaid post the due date, it is marked as past due, affecting the aging reports since they are based on the due date for that particular payment.
-Go back to Billing subtab to make sure that the amounts match up to the due dates.
+Go back to the Billing subtab to make sure that the amounts match up to the due dates.

 Note: If the amount due is to be changed, check the Override installments checkbox under Terms field to make the desired changes to the payments, making sure that the total adds up to the total amount of the bill.